 - Cancer care

 - Diagnostic medicine

 - Senior health

 In addition to these, other medical specialties and services the medical center offers include:

 - Bariatric surgery

 If you or someone you care about has suffered serious complications after weight loss surgery at St. Vincent’s or another hospital in Connecticut, you may be eligible to seek compensation for your injuries and suffering.
-The attorneys at Berkowitz and Hanna LLC are known for their experience and success in medical malpractice claims and also in personal injury claims such as car accident, hospital malpractice, etc. They will evaluate the details of your case and will work with experts to identify what went wrong.
-To find out if you have a claim and are entitled to compensation, contact Berkowitz and Hanna LLC for help today.
+The attorneys at Berkowitz Hanna are known for their experience and success in medical errors claims and also in personal injury claims such as auto accident, hospital malpractice, etc. They will evaluate the details of your case and will work with experts to identify what went wrong.
+To find out if you have a claim and are entitled to compensation, contact Berkowitz Hannafor help today.